Third Ring Road (Moscow): Limited-access highway

-Controlled-Access Highway
+Controlled-access highway

-The Third Ring Road crosses the Yauza (river) by the Lefortovo Tunnel in eastern Moscow.
-The tunnel is the fifth longest urban tunnel in Europe.
-The image shown here is the north exit of the tunnel in the Basmanny District.
+The north exit of Lefortovo Tunnel in the Basmanny District of eastern Moscow.
+The ring road crosses the Yauza river through the tunnel, which is the fifth longest urban tunnel in Europe.

 The controlled-access highway sections of the Third Ring Road are located on the eastern, southern, and western sections of the beltway.
 These sections can be identified as this type of highway due to its lack of access to adjacent property and no intersections with streets; however, there are some exceptions.
 The section starts south from the Lefortovo Tunnel in the Lefortovo District to the interchange with Begovaya Street in the Begovoy District.
 The section starts when the Third Ring Road exits out the Lefortovo Tunnel in the Lefortovo District and forms a cloverleaf-like interchange with Entuziastov Highway, also known as Highway of the Enthusiasts.
 The beltway then overpasses a railway and forms a hybrid interchange with Nizhegorodskaya Avenue, now bordering the Tagansky District in the west and the Nizhegorodsky District in the east.
 The Third Ring Road then turns southwest, over passing and under passing a few railroads, and forming a hybrid interchange with Ostapovskiy Thoroughfare and Volgogradskiy Avenue.
 The beltway then touches southeastern part of the Moscow Central Circle (MCC) line, also known as Line 14, of the Moscow Metro, in the south.
 Later, the Third Ring Road forms a hybrid interchange with Yuzhnoportovaya Street and the beltway splits to make the MCC line as a median strip.
 The beltway then underpasses the Velozavodskaya Street, leading to the Danilovsky District.
 The MCC Line later underpasses the southern lanes of Third Ring Road, thus ending its purpose as a median strip.
 There is also a ramp on the beltway leading to Trofimova Street.
 The Third Ring Road then forms an interchange with Avtozavodskaya Street and then intersects with Leninskaya Sloboda Street and the southern portion of Avtozavodskaya Street.
 The beltway later overpasses the Moskva River on the Avtozavodskii Bridge, leading the beltway to the Donskoy District.